strongbox/strongbox-docs/Logging.md

 # Configuring the Logging via The REST API

+The logging can be configured via the REST API.
+We have created a separate project called [`logback-configuration`](https://github.com/carlspring/logback-configuration) for this purpose.

 For details on how to configure the logging and resolve the log files via the REST API, please check the [here](http://strongbox.carlspring.org/docs/rest/api.html).